The ER is alive with energy:

 Triage travel nursing gives you the best of both worlds — plus a long list of pros — with only a few cons.

 Triage travel nursing provides great advantages like:

 - Plenty of adventure

-- Opportunity to work in a variety of healthcare settings
+- Opportunities to work in a variety of healthcare settings

-- Flexibility to bring your family on the road
+- The flexibility to bring your family on the road

 - High-demand locations